 You might or might not be able to retire at 65.
 See what l mean about uncertainties?
 What l do know for certain is that you need to take action and take care of number one.
 You!
 You know why?
 Because nobody cares enough about you.
 You have to help yourself.
 This one shrewd and painless baby step can make a world of difference to your financial future.

 Shrewd Baby Step for a Better, Rosier Future:

 Contribute to your company 401k fund:

-Your first move as l have written about previously is to get a clear financial picture.
+Your first move as I’d written about previously is to get a clear financial picture.
 This alone will point out areas where you can save money and allocate somewhere else that will reap benefits later.

 With the demise of the pensions that our parents had, most companies shifted the responsibility of saving for retirement to the employees.
-401k is tax-qualified, defined-contribution pension account as defined by the section 401k of the IRS code.
+401k is a tax-qualified, defined-contribution pension account as defined by section 401k of the IRS code.
 It basically means “you’re screwed later if you don’t prepare now” :-).
-The maximum you can contribute to your 401k plan for 2017 is $18,000.
+The maximum you can contribute to your 401k plan for 2017 was $18,000.

 Let’s break this down a bit further:

 $18000 divided by 52 is $346.15 per paycheck.
 This is a lot of money for people to part with, especially when living paycheck to paycheck.
 Let’s look at a 30-year-old person with a salary of $30,000 per year and who contributes 10% of their paycheck which breaks down to $57.69 pretax.

 Plug these figures into a 401k calculator and you will see that your contribution over 30 years will be $181,000 by age 65, but your payout will be $1.27 million!!!!!
 A mind-numbing difference of over ONE MILLION DOLLARS!